lozingaro/multimodal-side-tuning/README.md

 1. the `FastText` package has been compiled [from the source repository](https://github.com/facebookresearch/fastText) and not installed from `PyPI`.

+Download the Tobacco3482 dataset to test the demo or try with the RVL-CDIP full dataset.

 ## Running experiments [\[^\]](#Contents)

+Describe the process to perform demo at least with Tobacco3482 dataset.

 ## Citation [\[^\]](#Contents)